jwdunn1/CarND-PID-Control-Project/README.md

 [![Lake Track Video](./images/LakeTrackVideo.png "Lake Track Video")](https://vimeo.com/219612239)

+### Post-review update
+To handle slower frame rates, the derivative term is normalized.
+(Reviewer reported a max speed of ~20mph.)
+Additional testing was performed at 15FPS and 20FPS with successful top-speeds over 70mph.
+Your mileage may vary.

 ### Further research
 1. The ground truth measures contain anomalies (notably the far end of the bridge [the point marked "A" on the map], the joints of the curves [point "B"], and the zig-zags in final sharp left [point "C"]).
 2. Additional time can be spent on tuning gear transitions.